ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 If you want to learn CU, please check [this](https://univerasity.clickup.com/page/course-catalog#level_novice,role_member).

-This guidlines compose nicely with per item definition of done or/and acceptance criteria.
+This guidlines compose nicely with per item definition of done or/and acceptance criteria are outliend in each item.

+This guideline also compose nicelu with automatically recalculaed Gantt Chart (project "DAG").

+### Ghant Chart DAG